Nighthater/2121-PySpace/README.md

 - Select the Fractal you originally rendered (Press a Number between 1 and 8)

-- Press P
+- Press `P`

 - Wait for the Renderer to Finish.
-The Program closes automatically
+The Program closes automatically.

 - The rendered Images will be saved to `./playback`.
-Save these images somewhere safe!
-When Rendering a new set of images the previous ones get overwritten.
-The First two Images are currently not usable.
+Save these images somewhere safe! **When Rendering a new set of images the previous ones get overwritten.** The First two Images are currently not usable.

-- Delete the Recording Files in the current directory, and repeat the process again until everything is rendered.
+- Delete the two camera path files in the current directory, and repeat the process again until everything is rendered.